dfcastellanos/MTGDeckDownloader/README.md

 The web scraper can be deployed as a serverless application in AWS Lamba, called from the command line, or imported into other Python scripts.

-## Command-line interface

-To use this web scraper, you need to first install the dependencies defined in the file `requirements.txt`.
-You can do it by calling `make install`.
-It is recommended that before installing the dependencies you create a Python virtual environment.
-This can be done as `python3 -m venv .myvirtenv` and activated as `source .myvirtenv/bin/activate`.

-The web scraper can be called from the command-line interface doing `python src/download_decks.py` (alternatively, it be made executable as `sudo chmod +x src/download_decks.py` and then called as `./src/download_decks.py`).
-The commands are:

-      -h, --help            show this help message and exit -p PAYLOAD, --payload PAYLOAD
-                            Payload for the search form.
-Example: '{"format":
-                            "MO", "date_start": "25/09/2021", "date_end":
-                            "27/09/2021"}'
-      -n N, --n N           Number of parallel processes (warning: a high number may cause the server to blacklist the IP address)

-The results are printed to stdout in JSON format.

 ## Deploy as AWS SAM application

 NOTE: Although simple, this process assumes some familiarity with serverless applications and AWS Lambda.